umbertopicchini/umbertopicchini.github.io/_pages/bayes.md

 One World ABC seminars (2020--current)
 =====
 Since 2020 I am a co-organizer of the [One World online seminars on Approximate Bayesian Computation](https://warwick.ac.uk/fac/sci/statistics/news/upcoming-seminars/abcworldseminar).
+All videos are available at the ISBA's [YouTube channel](https://www.youtube.com/channel/UCcUPLIjKrJC_qwqWhDamlIw).

 Bayes@Lund 2017
 ======